gregr/dbKanren/README.md

   * string (and suffix) full-text search via bytes rather than chars?
     * and radix sorting

+* high-level relation specification for transforming stream
+  * filepath (prefix), schema, source, key?, attribute orders for tables
+    * key is the optional column referring to a tuple's primary table position
+  * persist run^ results to file (via tabulate?)
-* table transformations
+    * (re-)sort according to attribute orders to build each table
+      * build offset tables when any column types are variable-length
+    * reload via define-relation/tables
   * high-level string transformation types: string, number, json, s-expression
     * perform this with Racket computation via `use`
   * flattening of tuple/array (pair, vector) fields, increasing record arity
     * supports compact columnarization of scalar-only fields
+  * generate helper relations for large or variable-length data columns
     * positional ID generation and substitution
     * replace strings/structures with unique IDs
     * IDs given by logical or file position
       * original value obtained by dereferencing ID appropriately